If there’s one thing that our first few year’s travelling around Scotland have taught us, it’s what to do and, maybe more importantly, what NOT to do.

 On the whole though ticks are harmless, so don’t let this put you off.
 We’ve had to remove plenty now and there’s tips on what to look out for on the Internet.
 It always pays to check yourself after a day’s hiking or sightseeing.
 For those that want some added advice, you can also buy tweezers that make getting them out really easy and safe.

-Midges are probably the other creepy crawly which have become legend in Scotland.
+Midges are probably the other insect which have become legend in Scotland.
 Sure, on a still day in summer, near water and in the early evening, they can be a nightmare.
 However, we don’t often have still days in Scotland so you are ok a lot of the time.
 Sprays do help a little (we use Smidge), but if you think they will be an issue just plan to not be outside past a certain point, or check the midge forecast in advance!

 3. Driving on the roads